dj1ch/pwnagotchi-for-pi4/README.md

 This script is going to help you by installing everything you need to install pwnagotchi.

 ### Note
-Not everything is fully automated, since this script only install the packages you need.
-You will need to edit the configs in order for this to fully work.
-Refer to the pwnagotchi website for more support. https://pwnagotchi.ai/
+Not everything is fully automated since this script only installs the packages you need.
+The script will stop a couple of times for you to edit the configs.
+Keep in mind you will need to re-ssh into the pi4 again to do this.

+https://pwnagotchi.ai/

 # Prerequisites
-- You have to install aircrack and wget, then rebooting your system afterward `sudo apt-get update`
+- You have to install aircrack and wget, then reboot your system afterward

+`sudo apt-get update`

 `sudo apt-get dist-upgrade`